Connect to an AI agent

 In Claude Desktop (whether used for Chat, Cowork, or Code):

-1. On a Mac, choose Claude>Settings>Developer>Edit Config.
+1. Choose Claude>Settings>Developer>Edit Config.

 2. Edit the claude_desktop_config.json file to add the following MCP Server entry.
+Replace <paste-your-api-key> with the token you saved.

 {